jimrothstein/docs/300_tech_notes.md

 as of \today:

-PURPOSE:		Misc Tech Notes;  details, notes can be here (but COMMANDS put on INDEX C)
+PURPOSE:		Misc Tech Notes;  details, notes can be here (but COMMANDS put on INDEX C).
+Math, R, probability and stats notes **do NOT go here*

 <!--
 		USAGE:  print_pdf.sh % out.pdf